21 Sep Get Ready for Winter in Breckenridge With This Home Checklist

-If this winter is anything like 2016, we still have another five to six weeks until a true snowfall makes it down into town.
+If this winter is anything like 2017, we still have another five to six weeks until a true snowfall makes it down into town.
 Bummer right?
 While we’re all itching to swap our hiking boots for snowshoes and skis, these quiet fall months are actually a perfect time to get some work done around the house.
-Dare we call it – your Breckenridge Fall Home Checklist.

 Cue the groans!

 We know, we know.
-You’d rather spend your weekends carving pumpkins and attending fun events like Fall Fest – but stress not.
-There is plenty of time to check to-dos off your list and enjoy autumn in Summit County.
+You’d rather spend your weekends carving pumpkins and attending fun events like Okotoberfest, Frisco Fall Fest or the Breckenridge Wine Classic, but stress not.
+There is plenty of time to check to-dos off your list and enjoy autumn and early winter in Summit County.
 By getting a head start on your chores, you’ll ensure your home is toasty warm and blizzard proof for the exciting ski season ahead.

-Break your Breckenridge fall home checklist into tasks you can accomplish in a few hours each Saturday morning.
-Make it part of your routine for the next couple of months and you’ll be ready for winter!
+Break your Breckenridge winter home checklist into tasks you can accomplish in a few hours each Saturday morning.
+Make it part of your routine for the next couple of weeks and you’ll be ready for winter!

 Seal windows and doors

 Drafty windows and doors can let in cold air and cause your utility bills to skyrocket.
 You can save cash by checking for cracks where air is leaking in and sealing the gaps.
 An easy way to test your windows is to shut them tightly and hold a candle in front of each, just inches from the glass.
 If the flame flickers, there’s probably an air leak.
 Weather stripping and caulking offer a temporary solution.
 But, if you’re planning to sell your luxury home in Summit County, you might want to splurge for new windows.